Privacy Notice

 If you have questions or concerns regarding this privacy notice or the way in which your personal information has been used, please e-mail us at privacy@rgare.com or call or write to us.

-RGA’s Data Protection Officer for the EMEA region is Dean Scotson.
-Should you have any questions or concerns for our DPO regarding the way in which your personal information has been used, please contact him via email at dpo@rgare.com.
+RGA’s Data Protection Officer for the Canada region is Mai-Khoi Lam.
+If you have questions or concerns regarding this privacy notice or the way in which your personal information has been used, please e-mail us at mlam@rgare.com or call or write to us.

 You may request a copy of this privacy notice from us using the contact details set out above.
 We may modify or update this privacy notice from time to time.
 If we make a significant change to this privacy notice, we will post a notice about this on our website, and we may ask the insurance companies we work with to notify you on our behalf.